 Types of Payment Methods

 A mixed offering is one of three payment methods in mergers and acquisitions.
-The other two payment methods are the all-cash method and all-stock method.
+The other two payment methods are the all-cash method and the all-stock method.

 Factors Affecting the M&A Payment Method Selection

 An M&A transaction is a sophisticated process, whose ultimate success depends on many factors.
 The selection of the payment method most appropriate for the transaction is not always as straightforward as it seems.
 Generally, the selection process involves the consideration of various factors.
 The following factors can affect the optimal mix of payment methods:

 1. Size of the deal

 The bigger the deal, the higher the possibility that an acquirer will employ more stocks than cash in their payment.
 This is to protect their cash flow, which a large cash outlay all at once might threaten.
 Using stocks for part of the payment may also mean that the acquirer does not have to increase its debt in order to finalize the deal.

 The key disadvantage of using equity as a payment method is the dilution of ownership.
 If an acquirer does not want to affect the ownership structure significantly, the mixed offering will likely consist mostly of cash, as cash payments do not affect the equity ownership stake.

 3. Corporate governance

 The type of payment may also be influenced by corporate governance considerations.
 An acquirer who is not willing to significantly change its corporate governance would prefer a larger portion of cash rather than stock in its mixed offering.